sprater/puppet-tomcat/README.markdown

  * Tomcat 7:  <http://tomcat.apache.org/download-70.cgi>

-Choose the correct *.tar.gz package for your platform.
+Choose the correct tar-gzipped package for your platform.
 Only `*.tar.gz` packages are supported at this time.

 ##Setup